 The new book, Ruby the Red Worm, is finally here!
-Perhaps no one is more surprised how beautiful it is than me, especially the cover!
-I puzzled for months about what to do, including a meeting with the art teacher discussing if her best students would want to illustrate and/or color the cover, and whether to have the school vote on a winner.
+Perhaps no one is more surprised by how beautiful it is than me, especially the cover!
+I puzzled for months about what to do, including a meeting with the art teacher to discuss if her best students would want to illustrate and/or color the cover, and whether to have the school vote on a winner.
 Those ideas were good; however, they weren’t feasible.
-So after one-too-many sleepless nights, I arose in the wee hours and in one inspired flurry, drew this picture.
+So after one too many sleepless nights, I arose in the wee hours and in one inspired flurry, drew this picture.
 It’s quite different than anything else I’ve done, and so I like to think I’ve learned to listen to my muses.
 I also splurged several hundred dollars that I don’t have on a drawing tablet for my computer, which I used to color my pen and ink drawing.

 Synopsis: Ruby the Red Worm is a humorous and educational introduction to composting and the essential role worms serve in the ecosystem.
 More importantly, it is a story about living a life of passion despite life’s bullies — even if it means eating dirt.
 Note: This is an inspirational introduction to composting with some life lessons.
-It is not a how to book.
+It is not a how-to book.
 Also, though good for any age, the reading level is between a children’s picture book and a children’s chapter book.